 20. THE BLACK SEA SHIPWRECK

-It all started with an international team of scientists, researchers and marine archaeologists that knew the Black Sea must hide impressive vestiges of the past.
+Scientists, researchers and marine archaeologists knew the Black Sea must hide impressive vestiges of the past.
 The Black Sea Maritime Archaeology team had no idea that among the shipwrecks discovered so far, they would find the oldest one in the world!

 19. THE OLDEST KNOWN VESSEL

 When ships are broken, the cargo is lost and floats on currents or is scattered around the vessel.
 However, this ship was found intact, so it might still contain some of the cargo!
-As researchers looked closer at the vessel, they realized it looked similar to a ship found on the Siren Vase in the British Museum.
+They had to dive and see for themselves…

-As we mentioned before, the team of archaeologists believes that since the vessel looks intact, the goods in the hold should still be there.
+The team of archaeologists believes that since the vessel looks intact, the goods in the hold should still be there.
 They are now raising funds to return back to the site and uncover the sunken treasure.
-What could this ship contain?
-Here’s what the experts say…
+What does this ship contain?

 A marine archaeologist (University of Southampton), Dr. Helen Farr, stated that they usually find vases as the one showed before, but in this case, they should be able to find more in the ship.